Ensuring water is equitably allocated and governed

 But once stored how will water be allocated?
 How will communities who have to be moved and resettled be compensated for their land and lost resources?
 What direct access will they have to the benefits generated by the dam?

-We work with partners to learn from experience and promote approaches that allow benefits to accrue to local, often marginalised, communities and smallholders affected by large water infrastructure projects, with a particular focus on West Africa and on large-scale, government-led irrigation schemes.
+We worked with partners to learn from experience and promote approaches that allow benefits to accrue to local, often marginalised, communities and smallholders affected by large water infrastructure projects, with a particular focus on West Africa and on large-scale, government-led irrigation schemes.

 The way schemes are developed and implemented is dependent on the roles and influence of different actors (governments, local authorities, local communities and donors).
 This can also demonstrate how governance structures and processes result in different outcomes in different countries.